AlejandroOsborne/Project-Portfolio/README.md

 # Project-Portfolio
-Data Science Projects in R/Python
+## Data Science Projects in R/Python
+This is a portfolio for accompanying job applications.
+Subsequent README's will be project specific.